Piso Hunting in Madrid.

-The coffee is to wake me up from a light siesta, brought on by someone playing guitar in the plaza below.
+The coffee is to wake me up from a light siesta, which was brought on by someone playing guitar in the plaza below.

 Unfortunately, I wasn't napping out of relaxation.
 In fact, the couch, the balcony, the soft roar of people drinking and eating in the plaza below.
 None of that is mine.